- Introduction

 Conclusion

 So is peanut butter powder good for you?
-Well, there is no denying that it can add flavor to your diet and offer you a low calorie/low fat alternative to natural peanut butter and is great when added to a meal replacement shake.
+Well, there is no denying that it can add flavor to your diet and offer you a low calorie/low fat alternative to natural peanut butter and is great when added to a meal replacement shake and add extra protein into your diet.

 Yet, despite its obvious ability to keep your calorie count under control, by extracting these natural oils and fats, you are also decreasing its nutritional content.